-As an independent entity TSARS acts in the interest of its members and on professional matters relating to reflexology.
+As an independent entity TSARS acts in the interest of its members and on professional matters relating to the therapeutic reflexology profession.

-TSARS is managed by a National Executive Committee consisting of elected office-bearers and branch chairpersons.
-Positions are honorary.
+TSARS is managed by a National Executive Committee consisting of elected office-bearers and 5 branch chairpersons.
+The positions are honorary.

-An appointed part-time administration officer in TSARS head office deals with the general administration of TSARS, queries from members and the public via e-mail and telephone and is responsible for the updating of information on TSARS’s website.
+An appointed part-time administration officer in TSARS head office deals with the general administration of TSARS, queries from members and the public via e-mail and telephone.

 As a national professional body, TSARS is committed to activities which include the following:

-The public utilizes the website of TSARS to obtain information and contact details of registered therapeutic reflexologists. (www.sareflexology.org.za)
+- Website: The public utilizes the website of TSARS to obtain information and contact details of registered therapeutic reflexologists (sareflexology.org.za).

-National Congresses are held every second year.
-The first took place in 1991 in Durban.
+- National Congress: The first Congress took place in 1991 in Durban.
 National and international speakers address members on the latest developments in the profession and numerous workshops are held.
 The Congress also affords all members from across South Africa the opportunity to meet and network.

-Branches of TSARS in Cape Town, Durban, Gauteng, Mpumalanga and Pretoria arrange regular meetings/workshops.
+- Branch Meetings/Workshops: TSARS Branches: Cape Town.
+Durban, Johannesburg Pretoria, Stellenbosch and Port Elizabeth arrange regular meetings and CPD workshops.
 Therapists have the opportunity to discuss case studies and to listen to different speakers on various topics relating to health care.

-TSARS is not affiliated to any reflexology training institution
+- Training: TSARS is not affiliated to any reflexology training institution.

-For more information visit the website of AHPCSA for registered training intuitions http://www.ahpcsa.co.za/Training.
+For more information visit the website of AHPCSA for registered training institutions.

 … Click HERE to open AHPCSA site